 Myth # 1: We have to turn our patients every two hours

-Why this myth is so problematic for facilities is not just because it is not true, but that it is a trap for everyone.
-It is misguided, impractical and basically unsustainable.
-When it makes it all the way to judge and jury it becomes a self-defeating deception, forcing facilities into the snare of trying to prove that their staff were compliant with an over reaching protocol they never should have committed to in the first place, and that is next to impossible to prove.
-When we commit ourselves to a practice based on a falsehoods instead of best evidence, we lock ourselves onto a dead-end path of unrealistic expectations, unattainable goals and confounding complications.
+Why this myth is so problematic for facilities is not just because it is not true, but because it is a trap for everyone.
+It is misguided, impractical, and basically unsustainable.
+When it makes it all the way to judge and jury it becomes a self-defeating deception, forcing facilities into the snare of trying to prove that their staff was compliant with an overreaching protocol they never should have committed to in the first place, and that is next to impossible to prove.
+When we commit ourselves to a practice based on falsehoods instead of best evidence, we lock ourselves onto a dead-end path of unrealistic expectations, unattainable goals, and confounding complications.
 And ultimately, failure.

-I think the greatest price we pay for this myth is when we send our patient’s and the loved one that caring for him/her home with this myth.
+I think the greatest price we pay for this myth is when we send our patients and the loved ones that care for him/her at home with this myth.
 We are telling them to keep up an unnecessary and physically impossible pace, we don’t teach him/her exactly how to do it, nor do we provide effective support equipment or even any information about effective equipment.
 Then when they are unsuccessful, they are left with a pressure injury and guilt.
-It is no wonder that community acquired pressure injury rates are growing so rapidly.
+It is no wonder that community-acquired pressure injury rates are growing so rapidly.

 There are several reasons why Turning every two hour turning is impractical and unsustainable.
 First of all, a set time schedule / frequency does not fit in to the nursing process.
 Next, like most other aspects of healthcare, Turning and Repositioning is not a “one-intervention-fits-all” activity.
 Lastly, there are as many con’s to turning this often as there are pro’s.
 At some point we have to ask ourselves if we are just working harder instead of working smarter?